 Note: This is not sublimation in psychology terms.

 Types of sublimated products…

-“At US Logo we use: The MAXI•PRESS is a multipurpose large format manual heat transfer press intended for the imprinting of a vast range of different materials.
+“At US Logo we use, the MAXI•PRESS.
+It is a multipurpose large-format manual heat transfer press intended for the imprinting of a vast range of different materials.
 The MAXI•PRESS combines an oversized platen with a low production oriented framework with a single loading table configuration.
 We use the 44″ x 64″.
 The gas shock counter springs provide a weightless and effortless operation of the press.

 The Digital Knight state-of-the-art control system accurately regulates all aspects of the electrical functions of the press, freeing the operator for the main goal of material imprinting.”